Bull Connor: Freedom Riders

 In the spring of 1961, integrated teams of civil rights activists mounted what they called "Freedom Rides" to highlight the illegal imposition of racial segregation on interstate buses, whose operations came under federal law and the constitution.
 They had teams ride Greyhound and Trailways buses traveling through southern capitals, with the final stop intended as New Orleans.
 The teams encountered increasing hostility and violence as they made their way deeper into the South.

 On May 2, 1961, Connor had won a landslide election for his sixth term as Commissioner of Public Safety in Birmingham.
 As Commissioner, he had administrative authority over the police and fire departments, schools, public health service, and libraries, all of which were segregated by state law.
 Tom King, a candidate running for mayor of Birmingham, met with Connor on May 8, 1961, to pay his respects.
 In addition, he asked him to refrain from announcing support for the other leading mayoral candidate, Art Hanes, so that King's chances would be greater.
 At the end of the meeting, Connor noted that he was expecting the Freedom Riders to reach Birmingham the following Sunday, Mother's Day.
 He stated, "We'll be ready for them, too," and King responded, "I bet you will, Commissioner," as he walked out.

 After a stop in Anniston, Alabama, the Greyhound bus of the Freedom Riders was attacked.
 They were offered no police protection.
 After they left town, they were forced to stop by a violent mob that firebombed and burned the bus, but no activists were fatally hurt.
 A new Greyhound bus was placed into service and departed for Birmingham.
-The activists on the earlier Trailways bus had been accosted by KKK members who boarded the bus in Atlanta and beat up the activists, pushing them all to the back of the bus.
+The activists on the earlier Trailways bus had been accosted by Ku Klux Klan members who boarded the bus in Atlanta and beat up the activists, pushing them all to the back of the bus.

 The Freedom Riders arrived in Birmingham on May 14, 1961.
 As the Trailways bus reached the terminal in Birmingham, a large mob of Klansmen and news reporters was waiting for them.
 The Riders were viciously attacked soon after they disembarked from the bus and attempted to gain service at the whites-only lunch counter.
 Some were taken to the loading dock area, away from reporters, but some reporters were also beaten with metal bars, pipes, and bats and one's camera was destroyed.
 After 15 minutes, the police finally arrived, but by then most Klansmen had left.

 Connor intentionally let the Klansmen beat the Riders for 15 minutes with no police intervention.
 He publicly blamed the violence on many factors, saying that "No policemen were in sight as the buses arrived, because they were visiting their mothers on Mother's Day".
 He insisted that the violence came from out-of-town meddlers and that police had rushed to the scene "as quickly as possible."
 The violence was covered by national media.